emilybrooks/emilybrooks.github.io/tms.md

 		Touma > Kiria

 ###    428m
-claptrack x2 chest
+Claptrack x2 chest
-third walkway
+Third walkway
-take the block back
+Take the block back
-fourth walkway
+Fourth walkway

+TODO: the exalted falchion might already be mastered

 Fight encounter
 Need:

-		Parasite Force パラサイトフォース
 		Parasite Sucker 寄生怪虫のカラミティ
 		6x 6-star prestige
 		you might get the whitescale force here depending on which enemies show up

-- try to kill the parasites as quickly as possible with physical attacks, because they will use tetrakarn and make you sad.
-- kiria should sleep song
-- after you get the performa, you should master the Exalted falchion, itsuki should use rakunda
-- 6 rounds of rakunda is 2 skills
+-	try to kill the parasites as quickly as possible with physical attacks, because they will use tetrakarn and make you sad. kiria should sleep song after you get the performa, you should master the Exalted falchion, itsuki should use rakunda 6 rounds of rakunda is 2 skills

 talk to the right statue
 warp back